Geometric characterizations of Lipschitz stability for convex optimization problems: Introduction

 {\bf Our contributions.} As discussed above, tilt stability plays the central role in our paper.
 More specifically, we study tilt stability of the following problem

-where $f:\XX\to \R$ is twice continuously differentiable convex function and $g:\XX\to \oR$ is a proper l.s.c. convex function.
+where $f:\XX\to \R$ is a twice continuously differentiable convex function and $g:\XX\to \oR$ is a proper l.s.c. convex function.
 This is the general model of problem ~\eqref{CP2} when the quadratic loss function is replaced by the function $f$.
-Characterization of tilt stability for this problem is important for its own sake due to recent developments of employing tilt stability to design nonsmooth Newton's method to solve many major optimization problems in the format of \eqref{CPS}; see, e.g., \cite{GO21,MS21,GO22,KMP22}.
-One of our main results is to establish a new geometric characterization of tilt stability with two additional conditions on the function $g$: (a) $g$ satisfies the so-called {\em quadratic growth condition for a given set $\mathcal{M}\subset \XX^*$} and (b) $\partial g$ has {\em relative approximations} onto $\mathcal{M}$. {\em Convex piecewise linear-quadratic functions} \cite{RW98}, including the $\ell_1$ norm satisfy these two conditions for the whole dual space $\XX^*$ due to polyhedral features in their constructions.
+Characterization of tilt stability for this problem is important for its own sake due to recent developments of employing tilt stability to design nonsmooth Newton's method to solve many major optimization problems in the format of \eqref{CPS}; see, e.g., \cite{KMP22,G24,GO21,GO22,MS21}.
+One of our main results is to establish a new geometric characterization of tilt stability with two additional conditions on the function $g$: (a) $g$ satisfies the so-called {\em quadratic growth condition for a given set $\mathcal{M}\subset \XX^*$} and (b) $\partial g$ has {\em relative approximations} by $\mathcal{M}$. {\em Convex piecewise linear-quadratic functions} \cite{RW98}, including the $\ell_1$ norm and convex picecewise linear functions satisfy these two conditions for the whole dual space $\XX^*$ due to polyhedral features in their constructions.
 We also show that the two conditions are valid in other substantial nonpolyhedral regularizers such as the $\ell_1/\ell_2$ norm (a.k.a the group Lasso regularizer \cite{YL06}), the nuclear norm, and the indicator function to the set of positive semi-definite matrices.
-Constructing the set $\mathcal{M}$ in these cases are nontrivial, especially for the nuclear norm.
+Constructing the set $\mathcal{M}$ in these cases is not trivial, especially for the nuclear norm.